tascott/london-doodles-decap/content/available.md

     These puppies are showing calm, confident temperaments and are already demonstrating wonderful potential for future therapy or support roles.

-    The black male puppy and black female are showing very strong potential as placing in therapy homes.
-With naturally calm behaviours they are extremely gentle when playing with my 5 month old baby.
+    The black female puppy is showing very strong potential as placing in a therapy home.
+With naturally calm behaviours she is extremely gentle when playing with my 5 month old baby.

+    The brown boy is the largest in the litter and so much fun, he is a happy bouncy clown and very confident in all situations.
 They travel well in the car, and are very resilient around dogs they meet at my private dog walking centre.

-    The brown boy is the largest in the litter and so much fun, he is a happy bouncy clown and very confident in all situations.
   images:
-    - image: /images/whatsapp-image-2025-05-18-at-09.15.53.jpeg
+    - image: /images/whatsapp-image-2025-06-02-at-21.56.20-3-.jpeg
-      alt: "2"
+      alt: pup
-    - image: /images/whatsapp-image-2025-05-18-at-09.15.45.jpeg
+    - image: /images/whatsapp-image-2025-06-02-at-21.56.21-1-.jpeg
-      alt: brown
+      alt: pup
     - image: /images/whatsapp-image-2025-05-17-at-08.05.40.jpeg
-      alt: "2"
-    - image: /images/whatsapp-image-2025-05-17-at-08.05.39.jpeg
-      alt: black
-    - image: /images/whatsapp-image-2025-05-17-at-08.05.36.jpeg
-      alt: brown
-    - image: /images/whatsapp-image-2025-05-17-at-08.05.46.jpeg
-      alt: Black
+      alt: pup
 contact:
   title: Contact Us
 aboutUs: